 Herniated disc: Why not operate?
 (5 reasons)

-We therefore consult a neurosurgeon (or orthopaedist, it depends) who tells us that he can operate on us.
-Minor lumbar surgery to relieve nerve pressure on the affected disc.
-Or surgery to fuse your vertebrae L4-L5 to stabilize the joint.
-Some operations even use technology to leave only very small incisions.
+We therefore consult a neurosurgeon (or orthopedist, it depends) who tells us that he can operate on us.
+A small surgery at the lumbar level to relieve nerve pressure on the affected disc.
+Or surgery to fuse your L4-L5 vertebrae to stabilize the joint.
+Some operations even use technology that allows only very small incisions to be left.
 In short, after so much suffering, why not?!

 Sorry, but the herniated disc is much more complex in the majority of cases…